Faculty

 Cello

-As the 2020 recipient of the President’s Award for Excellence in Community Engagement from the Longy School, Troy has demonstrated her commitment to increasing classical music’s accessibility through organizing community concerts, performing therapeutic music, and even creating humorous online videos.
-She was named the Loring Conant Music Practitioner Scholar, which funded her training to become a Certified Music Practitioner and play one-on-one therapeutic music at the bedsides of patients in hospitals.
-In addition to playing the cello, Troy also enjoys music composition, painting, and llama training.
+Katie DeLaMare Troy is a cellist and composer whose focus is to bring joy, meaning, and humor to diverse audiences through music.
+Katie has demonstrated her commitment to increasing classical music’s accessibility through organizing community concerts, performing therapeutic music, and even creating humorous online videos.
+She was named the Loring Conant Music Practitioner Scholar, which funded her training to become a Certified Music Practitioner to play one-on-one therapeutic music at the bedside of patients in hospitals.
+As a 2023 DMA graduate from the studio of Dennis Parker at LSU, her current focus is on creating interactive, engaging concerts that push the boundaries of the traditional classical performance.

 Miriam Wagstaff